raghav-gtl/TWDS_PRO/README.md

 ##  **Starting Rules:**

 1. Heal all your troops before joining the battle.
-Hospitals will have +50% capacity as I have heard
+Hospitals will have +500% capacity as I have seen.
+It means if your hospital can have 10,000 troops in main game, there will be space for 50,000 troops in restricted zone.

-2. Constantly heal your troops after starting battle, if your hospitals are full they are going to die in main game too
+2. Constantly heal your troops after starting the battle, if your hospitals are full they are going to die in the main game too

 3. We need either 50 million (50,000,000) points or more points than other clan at the time end for winning the game